JAYRAM711/INVERTER-DESIGN-AND-ANALYSIS-USING-SKY130PDK/README.md

 The above plot is observed when the widths of PMOS=3 and NMOS=1.\
 the observed `vm=0.893` which is equal to the ideal value(0.9).

-**So, from the above observations we can say that the Threshold voltage of the CMOS inverter can be varied by improving the widths of the CMOS devices.**
+**So, from the above observations we can conclude that the Threshold voltage of the CMOS inverter can be varied by improving the widths of the CMOS devices.**

 ## Noise Margin Analysis

-Noise margin is the amount of noise that a CMOS circuit could withstand without compromising the operation of circuit.
+Noise margins are defined as the range of values for which the device can work noise free or with high resistance to noise.
 Noise margin does makes sure that any signal which is logic ‘1’ with finite noise added to it, is still recognized as logic ‘1’ and not logic ‘0’.
 For example a noise signal maybe 0.5 is added to the logic ‘0’ giving a input 0.5 < 0.9 so the Not gate(inverter) should consider it as logic ‘0’ and should be providing a logic ‘1’ at the output.

 So, it is neccessary to find the gain of the output signal at 3 regions.\
 As we already know the gain formula = dVout/dVin.